-1.3.1 Towed Array - A small hydrophone array will be towed during all hours the ship is underway on the survey tracklines.
-The array will be monitored 24/7 weather permitting as the ship proceeds on tracklines.
+- 1.3.1.
+Towed Array One or both acoustic arrays will be deployed for continuous monitoring during all hours the ship is underway on the survey tracklines except during the CTD and extreme inclement weather.
+One array (two-element is typically deployed) both day and night while the larger array (five element) is typically deployed at night.
 The vessel will slow from survey speed to approximately 3 knots at the midpoint and end of each line in order to provide improved acoustic monitoring conditions.
-The array will be wound onto a ship-powered hydro-electric winch supplied by the NWFSC.
-Hook-ups to a ship power system will be required for each winch.
-This array will be towed at a distance of 200 or 300 m behind the ship depending on conditions (including obstacles such as crab pots and the amount of ship noise that the SHIMADA generates).
+It is requested that turns not exceed 30 degrees of course change and inshore turns will be initiated if water depth is less than 30 fathoms.
+It is requested that the ship slow to 2-3kt for night-time bongo deployments.
+The arrays will be wound onto a ship-powered hydraulic winches supplied by the NWFSC.
+Hook-ups will be required for each winch to the ship's hydraulic power system which is located on the port side of the trawl deck.
+This array will be towed at a distance of 200 or 300 m behind the ship depending on conditions (including obstacles such as crab pots and the amount of ship noise that Shimada generates).
 The deployment depth of this array can vary from 5 to 65 m depending on ship speed.
 For example, the deployment depth will be between 40-65 m at 3 knots while the depth will be between 5-15 m at 10 kts.
 A second towed array on a separate hydro-electric powered winch also may be deployed to more efficiently track marine mammals, especially at night.
 This array will be towed at a distance of 660 m behind the ship.
 The deployment depth of this array can vary from 3 to 45 m depending on ship speed.
 For example, the deployment depth will be between 10-25 m at 3 knots while the depth will be between 5-10 m at 10 kts.
 While both arrays will be towed simultaneously, power to each winch can be provided sequentially for deployment.
-A team of 3 or 4 acousticians will monitor the array, record sound made by cetaceans, and localize their positions.

-1.3.2 Sonobuoys - Sonobuoys may be deployed on an opportunistic basis, at the discretion of the Chief Scientist or Acoustics team.
-No ship equipment will be required.
-All of the necessary equipment will be supplied and operated by scientists.
-A VHF antenna mounted at a high point on the ship and cabled to the acoustics lab will be used to monitor these.
+A team of 3 or 4 acousticians will monitor the array, record sound made by cetaceans, and localize their positions. - 1.3.2.
+Sonobuoys Sonobuoys may be deployed on an opportunistic basis and subject to certain conditions, at the discretion of the Chief Scientist or Acoustics team.
+For example, if we cannot have the arrays out because of weather or location (shallow water, crab pots), we may deploy sonobuoys for passive acoustic operations instead Sonobuoys are typically deployed manually off the stern of the ship.
+A VHF antenna mounted at a high point on the ship and cabled to the acoustics lab will be